shopware/docs/guides/plugins/apps/rule-builder/add-custom-rule-conditions.md

 Following fields are required:

 * `identifier`: A technical name for the condition that should be unique within the scope of the app.
 The name is being used to identifiy existing conditions when updating the app, so it should not be changed.
 * `name`: A descriptive and translatable name for the condition.
-The name will be shown within the Rule Builder's selection of conditions in the administration.
+The name will be shown within the Rule Builder's selection of conditions in the Administration.
 * `script`: The file name and extension of the file that contains the script for the condition.
 All scripts for rule conditions must be placed inside `Resources/scripts/rule-conditions` within the root directory of the app.

 ### Constraints

 Constraints are optional and may be used to define fields, whose purpose is to provide data for use within the condition's script.

-Constraints are a collection of [custom fields](../custom-data.md), which allows you to provide a variety of different fields for setting parameters within the administration.
+Constraints are a collection of [custom fields](../custom-data.md), which allows you to provide a variety of different fields for setting parameters within the Administration.
 Fields may be marked as `required`.
 The `name` attribute of the field is also the variable the field's value will be exposed as within the condition's script.
 So it is advisable to use a variable-friendly name and to use unique names within the confines of a single condition.

-The above example will add the condition shown below for selection in the administration:
+The above example will add the condition shown below for selection in the Administration:

 ![App Rule Condition](../../../../.gitbook/assets/app-rule-condition.png)